AIMA Use Case

 The Challenge

-Navigating the legal path to residency in Portugal is a daunting task for many.
-The current process is often fragmented, leading to confusion, errors, and high anxiety for applicants.
-This project aimed to redesign the entry point for residency requests and renewals, transforming a complex legal journey into a clear, personalized digital checklist.
+This project aimed to redesign the entry point for residency applications and renewals, transforming a complex legal journey into a clear, personalized digital experience that prioritizes guidance, reassurance, and correctness from the very first step.

 The Problem (The "Why")